alexchen817/alexchen817/README.md

 - 💻I’m currently learning C++
 - 📫 You can reach me at: alexanderchen817@gmail.com
 - 🔭 I’m currently working on creating my own website
-- 🤖 I competed in the VEX Robotics Competition at an international level
+- 🤖 I competed in the VEX Robotics High School Competition at an international level
   - Team 1010 (Ten Ton Robotics) Alumni
 ### Hobbies and Fun Facts!
 - 🎮 I like gaming or ice skating in my spare time